Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Introduction

 We now present a summary of the main results and outline the organization of the paper.

 \begin{enumerate}

 \item We prove that the $\mathbb{F}$ cohomology ring of any crystallographic group $G$ must be finitely generated with a finite number of generators and relations.

-\item We obtain the mod-2 cohomology ring for all (but one) 230 3D space groups using the methods summarized in Sec.~\ref{subsec:methods}.
-These cohomology rings are collected in Appendix \ref{collection230} for all 230 groups.
-We give an explicit expression for each of the 1-, 2-, and 3-cocycle functions of the mod-2 cohomology of space groups (except for the 3-cocycles of groups No.~\hyperref[subsub:sg225]{225}, \hyperref[subsub:sg227]{227}, and \hyperref[subsub:sg229]{229}).
-These are collected in our online Github files \cite{github}.
+\item We obtain presentations for the mod-2 cohomology rings of all 230 3D space groups.
+These cohomology rings are collected in Appendix~\ref{collection230}.
+The all-degree completeness of the presentations is tied to the finite verification described in Sec.~\ref{subsec:degree_bound}.
+We give an explicit expression for each of the 1-, 2-, and 3-cocycle functions of the mod-2 cohomology used in the LSM tables (except for the 3-cocycles of groups No.~\hyperref[subsub:sg225]{225}, \hyperref[subsub:sg227]{227}, and \hyperref[subsub:sg229]{229}, where the current labels denote deterministic GAP basis completions).
+These data are collected in our online GitHub files \cite{github}.

-\item To achieve a complete characterization of LSM anomaly, to each Irreducible Wyckoff Position (IWP, defined in Sec.~\ref{subsec:IWP}) of every 3D space group we associate a unique element in the third cohomology of the space group with $\Z_2$ coefficient.
-These data are listed in the IWP Table for each of the 230 groups, collected in Appendix~\ref{collection230}.
-A cohomological-operational characterization of all these elements is given in Statement~\ref{Thm:LSM3dmath}.
+\item To organize the LSM anomaly candidates, to each Irreducible Wyckoff Position (IWP, defined in Sec.~\ref{subsec:IWP}) of every 3D space group we associate a distinguished element in the third cohomology of the space group with $\Z_2$ coefficients.
+These data are listed in the IWP table for each of the 230 groups, collected in Appendix~\ref{collection230}.
+A cohomological-operational characterization of these elements is given in Statement~\ref{Thm:LSM3dmath}.

-\item The data of IWP allow us to assemble the complete statement of the LSM constraints for 3D lattice magnets when the on-site degrees of freedom carry a projective representation of the internal symmetry group, and the projective representations are classified by powers of $\mathbb{Z}_2$.
-The statement is given in Statement~\ref{Thm:LSM3dphys}.
+\item The IWP data allow us to state a 3D LSM no-go criterion for lattice magnets whose on-site degrees of freedom carry projective representations classified by powers of $\mathbb{Z}_2$.
+Because a fully general many-body proof of this 3D criterion is not presently part of the paper, we state it as Conjecture~\ref{Thm:LSM3dphys} and use it as the physical input for the anomaly interpretation.

 \item In Sec.~\ref{sec:anomaly_matching}, we demonstrate the physical significance of our result by performing anomaly matching for $U(1)$ quantum spin liquids on the pyrochlore lattice.
 We obtain the symmetry fractionalization of electric and magnetic charges in Eq.~\eqref{eq:e_SF} and Eq.~\eqref{eq:mag_SF}, respectively, for a type of symmetry actions.
 The result of the symmetry fractionalization of fermionic electric charges is consistent with the PSG calculation in Ref.~\cite{Liu2021pyrochlore}.